Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: DL-based CSI Feedback for RIS-assisted Multi-user Systems

 \paragraph{MDPF-2}

-Different form the MDPF-1, where the instant CSI magnitude is not as input of this network and only the statistical CSI magnitude information is used, the instant CSI magnitude is inputted to the encoder in the MDPF-2 as shown in Fig. \ref{NNarchitecture4Phase2}.
-The other parts, including the loss function, NN architecture, and the training strategy, are all the same as those in MDPF-1.
+In contrast to MDPF-1, which does not utilize the instantaneous CSI magnitude as input for the phase feedback NN and solely relies on the statistical CSI magnitude information, MDPF-2 incorporates the instantaneous CSI magnitude directly into the encoder, as illustrated in Fig. \ref{NNarchitecture4Phase2}.
+All other components, including the loss function, NN architecture, and training strategy, remain consistent with those used in MDPF-1.